-SUPPORT LC 3174 addressing child support orders for incarcerated obligors.
-LC 3174 requires the Oregon Department of Justice to address child support modifications for people who are incarcerated at prison entry and upon release.
-The Joint Task Force heard testimony about the difficulties encountered by incarcerated individuals when significant debt accrues because the individual did not provide the necessary legal paperwork to modify a child support order.
+SUPPORT Senate Bill 682.
+Directs the Oregon Department of Justice to make changes to how they address child support modifications for people who are incarcerated at prison entry and upon release.
+The task force heard testimony about the difficulties encountered by incarcerated individuals when significant debt accrues because the individual did not provide the necessary legal paperwork to modify a child support order, based on the inability to pay child support while incarcerated.